-Read on for 10 tips that I hope will help you move to your new home, and rest easy once you're there.
+Don't skip the planning stage.
+Here are some tips to help you move to your new home and rest easy once you're there.

 1. Start a PCS fund.

-The best time to start building this fund is right after your last move.
+The best time to start building your PCS fund is right after your last move.
 That way, you have plenty of time to save gradually without taking a huge hit to your budget.
 Set a goal for how big your PCS fund needs to be.
 Plan to reach this goal prior to your next military move by saving automatically.

 2. Decide on your type of move.

-• In a full military move, coverage is normally provided by the military through the transportation service provider.
-Make sure all your items are manifested and carefully follow all of the DOD's required deadlines.See note1
+- In a household goods move, coverage is normally provided by the military through the transportation service provider.
+Make sure all your items are listed on the manifest, because you might not be reimbursed for items that aren't listed.
+If you have any issues, carefully follow the claims process.
+See note 1

 The bottom line: Take some time to understand your insurance policies to know when you have coverage and where your risks may be.